-Configure further as needed) Explanation, discussion Req ID Name 3 3.
-Model Credibility 3.1 3.1 Model Envelope 3.1.1 Modeled Envelope · · · · · · · · · · · · · · · · · · · Fitness over a specified (discrete or continuous) range configurability of the model. or envelope of stakeholder feature configurations.
+Model Model Requirement Explanation, discussion Req ID Requirement (configure further as needed) Name (configure further as needed) 3 3.
+Model Credibility 3.1 3.1 Model Envelope 3.1.1 Modeled Envelope The model shall represent the system of interest This is about range of validation and verification of the model.
+It is a different idea than the Fitness over a specified (discrete or continuous) range configurability of the model. or envelope of stakeholder feature configurations.
 3.1.2 Modeled Envelope The model shall represent the system of interest External Technical over a specified (discrete or continuous) range or envelope of technical external environment interaction configurations.
 3.1.3 Modeled Envelope The model shall represent the system of Physical Design interest over a specified (discrete or continuous) range or envelope of physical design configurations.
-3.2 3.
-2 Conceptual Model Credibility 3.2.1 Conceptual Model Compared to the modeled system of interest This is concerned with confidence in the structure of behavior, such as the presence or absence of UQFunction over a specified model envelope, the conceptual individual functional interactions, and includes the conditional probability of their occurrence, timing, Structural model shall satisfy function structural [Accuracy and relationships.
+3.2 3.2 2 Conceptual Model Credibility 3.2.1 Conceptual Model Compared to the modeled system of interest This is concerned with confidence in the structure of behavior, such as the presence or absence of UQFunction over a specified model envelope, the conceptual individual functional interactions, and includes the conditional probability of their occurrence, timing, Structural model shall satisfy function structural [Accuracy and relationships.
 The test of what behavior to include is with respect to its impact (through Requirements], within [Uncertainty couplings) on stakeholder fitness impacting measures of effectiveness.
 Requirements], both as consistent with the model's intended use.
-3.2.2 Concentual Model Compared to the modeled system of interest This is concerned with confidence in the quantiative aspects of behavior, indicated by the values of 3.2.2 UQQuantitative over a specified model envelope, the conceptual quantitative parameters and their couplings, and includes the conditional probability of their values.
-OQQuantitative model shall satisfy quantitative [Accuracy The test of what behavior to include is with respect to its impact (through couplings) on stakeholder fitness impacting measures of effectiveness.
-Requirements], within [Uncertainty Requirements], both as consistent with the 53 model's intended use.
+2 2 2 2 Concentual Model Compared to the modeled system of interact This is concerned with confidence in the quantiative aspects of behavior, indicated by the values of 5.2.2 ever a specified model envelope, the concentual quantitative parameters and their couplings, and includes the conditional probability of their values model shall satisfy quantitative [Accuracy The test of what behavior to include is with respect to its impact (through couplings) on stakeholder Requirements within [] neartainty fitness impacting measures of effectiveness Paguirements], within [Oncertainty model's intended use 55 linouer's interfueu use.